jewettaij/visfd/doc/doc_filter_mrc.md

 [3D tensor voting](https://www.cs.stevens.edu/~mordohai/public/TensorVotingTutorial_2007.pdf).
 It performs a kind of directional blurring which reinforces regions in the image where detected ridges in the image point in the same or similar directions.
-(for a nice visual demonstration, see
+(For a nice visual demonstration, see
 [these slides](http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Slides-tensorVoting-Zhe-Leng.pdf).)
 The σ_ratio argument is a number larger than 1 which controls the distance over which this blurring occurs.